Robert M. Bernstein, M.D. and William R. Rassman, M.D.

 FACTORS AFFECTING GRAFT SURVIVAL

 One of the first responses to the creation of a recipient wound is the formation of a clot.
-This has great adaptive value for an organism, where the immediate containment of blood loss takes precedent over the healing process.
+This has great adaptive value for an organism, where the immediate containment of blood loss takes precedence over the healing process.
 However, a response that is crucial for the preservation of a species, may present a problem for newly transplanted grafts that have been sitting in a holding solution outside the body.

 Another aspect of the hair transplant that can adversely affect the survival of grafts is crush injury during placement.
 When grafts are placed in newly made recipient sites they tend to pop up (or completely out) due to active blood flow and the slippery nature of fresh wound edges.
 This necessitates re-insertion, subjecting the grafts to additional injury.
 In addition, the popped grafts sitting above the skin surface are more subject to desiccation and hypoxic injury compared to grafts still in their chilled, holding solution.
 Over time, however, the bleeding subsides and the wound edges become more “sticky” due to activation of the coagulation cascade.
-This enables grafts to be placed more easily, so that the later part of the placement process proceeds with greater ease than the initial phases.
+This enables grafts to be placed more easily so that the latter part of the placement process proceeds with greater ease than the initial phases.

 Risks to Optimal Growth

 In sum, after follicular unit grafts have been isolated in FUT (through strip harvesting and microscopic dissection) or FUE (via direct extraction), there are three additional phases of a hair transplant where grafts are subject to metabolic and physical stresses; in their holding solution, during graft insertion, and after being placed into a fresh recipient wound.
 In each of these steps, follicular unit grafts are at risk to factors that may contribute to sub-optimal growth.

 The typical sequence for a Follicular Unit Transplant performed via strip harvesting (FUT) or direct extraction (FUE) is: